-Alta is for Everyone: The Bjorn Leines Interview
+Alta is for Everyone: A Bjorn Leines Interview

 Snowboarding has come a long way in terms of acceptance within the larger snowsports community.
 What was once a rebellion against the establishment of skiing and society as a whole has become a thriving global industry, an industry that Bjorn Leines has been with nearly every step of the way.
 It’s his life.
 He’s seen snowboarding mature alongside him—experienced it grow into what it is today.
 Now 37, a business owner and active professional, he is raising a family in Utah’s Wasatch Valley and knows firsthand where the deep-rooted prejudice of “skiers vs. snowboarders” still exists.
 Alta is one of three resorts in the United States that continue to see snowboarders as inferior, refusing riders the opportunity to access its lifts and terrain.
 But Bjorn is fighting to change that.
 As part of Wasatch Equality, a non-profit organization operating to enable access to public lands for skiers and snowboarders alike, the group is engaged in a major lawsuit with Alta that has now been heard before a federal judge to determine if Alta’s Ban receives Constitutional protection.
 Bjorn and Wasatch Equality believes it violates the 14th Amendment.
 While we wait for a verdict, the man himself would like to share his thoughts on the matter.